 The following materials may only be used while inside the Library.
 Also, see the section on Reserve materials below.

 Patrons are responsible for returning Library materials on time and in good condition.
-Charges may be assessed for materials returned or renewed past the due date or returned damaged or soiled.
+Charges may be assessed for materials not returned or returned damaged or soiled.
 Please use My Account to check due dates and overdue status of your materials.

 Please speak with a circulation supervisor if you feel a fine has been unjustly assessed.

-Patrons who have material sixty (60) days past the due date will be billed $65 for replacement of that material.
-This charge will be reduced to $15 (the maximum overdue fine) if the book is returned in usable condition, provided the item has not already been replaced.
+Patrons who have material sixty (60) days past the due date will be billed $50 for replacement of that material.
+This charge will be cleared if the book is returned in usable condition, provided the item has not already been replaced.

 If an item you need is in circulation, you may place a hold on the item using My Account.
 You will be notified once the book has been returned and will have up to 10 days to pick up the book.